super-nimbus/lessons/README.md

 # lessons
-this is a repo for kevin
+this is a repo for teaching kevin intro to CS